 The PBS series Great Estates was filmed entirely in Scotland.
 If you missed it, the DVD is available to buy now.

 Have you been to an impressive stately home or Scottish country estate recently?
-Share your pictures and experiences on social media using the hashtag #ScotSpirit, or start a conversation on the iKnow Scotland Community forum.
+Share your pictures and experiences with us on social media via Facebook, Twitter and Instagram or start a conversation on the iKnow Scotland Community forum.